rackerlabs/technical-blog/content/blog/2021/2021-01-14-the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones/index.md

 ### Step 1: Model your processes

-Many companies are sheepish to admit that they are running their business with Excel.
+Many companies are sheepish to admit that they are running their business with Excel&reg;.
 I would argue that this is a great way to model and nail down your processes, important logic, and key calculations.
 It also enables rapid iteration in a simple tool that most people are familiar with.